-+ The semantic segmentation using G-SCNN has a 44 high-memory usage requirements due to the large input size of 800x800 and the architecture design.
-33 22 + The neural network framework of our choice is the same framework used in the paper - PyTorch .
-The 11 LMS integration was as easy as adding a single line of code: torch.cuda.set_enabled_lms(True) 0 + Without LMS activated, with batch size 16 the training couldn't fit in the 4x NVIDIA Tesla V100 34 GPUs on both machines, resulting in an "Out of Memory" error.
-25,5 17 + Batch size of 8 fitted on the four GPUs but with some reduction of the input size from 800x800 to 700x700.
-8,5 imagga @IBM Think 2019
+- + The semantic segmentation using G-SCNN has a high-memory usage requirements due to the large input size of 800x800 and the architecture design. - + The neural network framework of our choice is the same framework used in the paper PyTorch.
+The LMS integration was as easy as adding a single line of code: torch.cuda.set_enabled_lms(True) - + Without LMS activated, with batch size 16 the training couldn't fit in the 4x NVIDIA Tesla V100 GPUs on all machines, resulting in an "Out of Memory" error. - + Batch size of 8 fitted on the four GPUs but with some reduction of the input size from 800x800 to 700x700. - + Charts for epoch times are shown on the next slide.